-Student

-"I further understand that I am expected to adhere to the Standards of Conduct and to all policies and procedures of Pikes Peak State College.
-Actions such as, but not limited to, sexual harassment, sexual misconduct, dishonesty, forgery, disorderly conduct, indecent or obscene conduct, gambling, infringement upon the rights of others, possession, distribution or consumption of alcohol or illegal drugs and unauthorized use of prescription drugs are prohibited by the Standards of Conduct."
+Student: "Students are expected to adhere to the Standards of Conduct and to all policies and procedures of Pikes Peak State College to include, but not limited to dishonesty, forgery, disorderly conduct; indecent or obscene conduct; gambling; infringement upon the rights of others; possession, distribution or consumption of alcohol or illegal drugs.
+Refer to the Student Guide for a more detailed explanation of misconduct that may subject a student to disciplinary action."